ASharma1406/Lottery-game/README.md

 Run the project:
 -> npm start

-Click on the link below to run this code:
+Click on the link below to run the project:
     https://asharma1406.github.io/Lottery-game/